 It could take some time to answer questions through typing.
 Would he feel under time pressure and write less because the interviewers were waiting?

-“There didn’t seem to be time pressure when I was using it even though I only type with 2 fingers – they suggested it/laid it on so I was using it the best I could… It seemed a quite natural/reasonably way of going about things.
+“There didn’t seem to be time pressure when I was using it even though I only type with two fingers – they suggested it/laid it on so I was using it the best I could… It seemed a quite natural/reasonably way of going about things.
 If I was blocking I would probably say less so how I considered it was that they wanted to get my full answers so they could assess me as a candidate properly.
-It was an interview panel of 4… I think they were genuinely wanting to get my full answers (they did after all give me a second interview)”.
+It was an interview panel of four… I think they were genuinely wanting to get my full answers (they did after all give me a second interview)”.

 This is an example of a reasonable adjustment which could be required by the Disability Discrimination Act.
 It is good that it was done in such a way that he felt he was not under time pressure and had permission to take his time to give answers.